whynothaseeb/url-shortener/README.md

 - Built with **Vite** for fast development and optimized builds.
 - Implements a clean, responsive UI styled with TailwindCSS.
 - Communicates with the backend via REST API endpoints.
-- Includes a collapsible sidebar for recent links (like ChatGPT’s layout).
+- Includes a collapsible sidebar for recent links.

 #### 2. **Backend (Node.js + Express + SQLite)**